Laugharne was a major port in Tudor times and the 7th largest town in Wales, when places like Cardiff, Swansea and Llanelli were mere villages.

 The reason for this is that Laugharne is one of only a handful of harbours in the Bristol Channel that faces east, so offers protection from the South Westerly gales.

 A safe haven back from the times when people started heading out to sea, it quickly grew to be a major port.
 Walk around St Martin's churchyard and there are many graves for drowned sailors.
 If you were a young man until around 100 years ago, you either had a trade, or went to sea.
+In the 16th century, John Callis, a famous pirate from Monmouthshire called John used to sell some of his booty in Laugharne.
 The pic above predates the castle car park, and gives an indication of what the muddy harbour looked like.

 There was never a proper quay at Laugharne.
 Boats would come in with the tide and either moor a little way out to discharge their cargoes